Founder & Lead Editor

 Style and Versatility

 Gone are the days when Hokas were purely function-over-form, often described as "clown shoes" (lovingly, of course).
 The Hoka Mach 6 is genuinely a good-looking shoe.
-It boasts a sleek, modern, and streamlined design that looks fast even when it’s standing still.
-It’s significantly less bulky than many of its stablemates, which massively boosts its appeal off the track.
+It has a sleek, modern, and streamlined design that looks fast even when it's standing still.
+It's significantly less bulky than many of its stablemates, which massively boosts its appeal off the track.

 Quality and Durability